Colby Faculty Using Artificial Intelligence Tools in Variety of Cross-Disciplinary Research

-Alejandra Cortiz, Geology
+Alejandra Ortiz, Geology

 Atolls and AI: Survival or Drowning

-Alejandra Cortiz, an assistant professor in the Geology Department, is using AI to determine what drives change on the world’s atolls, or low-lying tropical islands containing coral, and how those changes can be measured.
+Alejandra Ortiz, an assistant professor in the Geology Department, is using AI to determine what drives change on the world’s atolls, or low-lying tropical islands containing coral, and how those changes can be measured.
 Her research looks into what processes drive coastal geomorphic change and how the effects of sea-level rise affect coastal evolution.

-Cortiz and her collaborators are using a model to predict if the offshore wave height controls how wide a reef flat or motu is and if that is then seen on a global scale.
+Ortiz and her collaborators are using a model to predict if the offshore wave height controls how wide a reef flat or motu is and if that is then seen on a global scale.
 To determine this, they are using satellite images to identify objects, calculate metrics, and compare data and are training a deep neural network in AI that can then learn what is land, a reef, or vegetation, etc.